A Wine Lover’s Guide to Wine Harvest Festivals

 Not traveling to Italy?

 Not to worry, there are wine festivals in many of our most popular destinations.
-In France in early October (Oct.
-8-12 this year), the Clos Monmartre vineyard in Paris celebrates the Fête des Vendanges de Montmartre (Grape Harvest Festival), in which the long history of wine making in the area is celebrated.
+In France in early October, the Clos Monmartre vineyard in Paris celebrates the Fête des Vendanges de Montmartre (Grape Harvest Festival), in which the long history of wine making in the area is celebrated.
 The festival dates back to before the second World War, and is a joyous event, complete with brass bands, folkloric dancers, fireworks, music, wine auctions, and of course, tastings!

 Spain also offers many grape harvest festivals celebrating the end of the grape growing season.
 These are some of the most unique and exciting ways to witness the local culture and share its traditions first-hand.
 Not to be missed is the Rioja Grape Harvest Festival, in which the ritualistic crushing of the first grapes is done by two men in regional costume.
 They dance barefoot, arms linked, in a large tub (yes, à la “I Love Lucy”!), until the first jug of juice can be offered to the statue of the Virgin.

 If you can’t make it to Europe this fall, that doesn’t mean a wine festival isn’t in your future.
 Argentina, which has become one of the world’s premier wine-producing countries, does its harvesting according to the seasons of the Southern Hemisphere, which means grape harvests happen in the Spring.
-In March of this year Mendoza hosted its 78th annual grape harvest festival, “La Fiesta Nacional de la Vendimia,” a ten-day cultural celebration that attracts tourists from all over Argentina and all over the world.
+In March most years Mendoza hosts its annual grape harvest festival, “La Fiesta Nacional de la Vendimia,” a ten-day cultural celebration that attracts tourists from all over Argentina and all over the world.
 The festival includes a traditional blessing of the fruit, colorful parades, and an unbelievable folkloric spectacle held in an outdoor amphitheater.

 Regardless of your destination, any food or wine festival is an experience not to be missed, a memory that will be cherished, and a way to access the local culture and traditions of your host country.